Marqueston Huff

-Marqueston Devonte Huff (born April 6, 1992), also known by his nickname "Quest", is a former American football safety.
-He played college football at Wyoming and was drafted by the Tennessee Titans in the fourth round of the 2014 NFL Draft.
-He has also played for the Jacksonville Jaguars, Baltimore Ravens, Kansas City Chiefs, Dallas Cowboys, and Houston Roughnecks.
+Marqueston Devonte Huff (born April 6, 1992), also known by his nickname "Quest", is an American former professional football safety.
+He played college football at Wyoming and was selected by the Tennessee Titans in the fourth round of the 2014 NFL draft.
+He was also a member of the Jacksonville Jaguars, Baltimore Ravens, Kansas City Chiefs, Tampa Bay Buccaneers, Dallas Cowboys, and Houston Roughnecks.

-Early years
+Early life

 Huff attended Liberty-Eylau High School.
 As a junior, he tallied 53 tackles, 2 interceptions, one forced fumble and 2 blocked field goals, while receiving All-district honors.

 As a senior, he registered 85 tackles, 3 interceptions, 3 forced fumbles, one fumble recovery and one blocked one punt.
 He received All-Northeast Texas and All-district honors.

 As a junior, he was named All-state in track and field as a sprinter and high jumper.

 College career

 Huff accepted a football scholarship from the University of Wyoming.
 As a freshman, he played in all 12 games as a nickel back and on special teams.
 He made 18 tackles, one interception and one pass defensed.

 As a sophomore, he was named a starter at cornerback.
 He registered 47 tackles (2.5 for loss), 3 interceptions (led the team), 2 passes defensed and 3 fumble recoveries.
 He had 2 fumble returns of 8 and 48 yards for touchdowns.

 As a junior, he posted 57 tackles (1.5 for loss), 7 passes defensed (second on the team), 2 forced fumbles, one fumble recovery and one blocked kick.
 He had 10 tackles against the University of Idaho.

-As a senior, he was switched to free safety and was named a team-captain.
+As a senior, he was switched to free safety and was named a team captain.
 He started all 12 games, collecting 127 tackles (third in the conference), 2 interceptions, one forced fumble, 2 fumbles recoveries and 6 passes defensed.
 He had 20 tackles against Utah State University, tying him for the third best single-game performance in school history.
-He had 18 tackles, one pass defensed and one forced fumble against the University of Nebraska.
+He had 18 tackles, one pass defensed and one forced fumble against Nebraska.